Psirus/altai/docs/sourcedoc.rst

-Documentation of Modules in Altay
+Documentation of Modules in Altai
 =================================

-This part documents the source code of Altay.
-This can be helpful if you want to modify Altay, or if you're interested in the methods used to compute the results given.
+This part documents the source code of Altai.
+This can be helpful if you want to modify Altai, or if you're interested in the methods used to compute the results given.

-Altay
+Altai
 -----

-.. automodule:: altay
+.. automodule:: altai
    :members:

 Air